 An app named Studies may be able to help.
 If you’re concerned about how to improve concentration and how to focus on studying, this app may be just what you’re looking for.
 It’s a digital flashcards app that allows you to make your own cards, which encompasses both sides of the focus debate: you prepare for your own ‘focus sessions,’ and have the tools to be productive when you set time aside to learn.

 By preparing your own flashcards, you’re being productive in your downtime, too!
 Instead of stressing about studying and thinking about how you need to go about learning something, creating flashcards is its on type of preparation.
 Then, when it’s time to actually learn, you have the flashcards ready.
 Not only are you increasing your exposure to a topic, you’re creating your own best practices for focused learning.

 So often, we associate focus with the thing right in front of us, but the environment can also play a role.
 Think about it: are you more likely to get work or studying done in a quiet, calm environment, or a noisy, bustling space?

+Another thing to consider is your physical space.
+Keeping it free from clutter can improve focus because you have less distractions.
+So yes, keep that phone of yours away.
 And when you’ve found a place to focus on your work or studies, remain there for as long as it takes.
 You’re done when you feel comfortable that you’ve accomplished what you can for the day, or time allotted.
 Don’t force yourself to do more than you are capable of!